wrbaldwin/db-week/Labs/Building_Your_First_Graph_Application_with_Amazon_Neptune.md

+# Build Your First Graph Application with Amazon Neptune

 ## Overview

 The following lab will walk you through an introduction to using the Gremlin graph traversal language, part of the Apache Tinkerpop graph framework.
 Amazon Neptune supports the Tinkerpop framework and Gremlin traversal language to allow users to create property graphs and graph-based applications.
 In the lab, you will use a sample of the open IMDB.com movie database stored in a graph data model within Neptune to answer specific questions.
 This lab starts off with two Jupyter Notebooks to teach you the basics of Gremiln.
 It ends with a Jupyter Notebook containing a set of challenges where you have to write Gremlin traversals on your own.